Skip to main content

 How much can I grind?

-Note: Do not grind more than the equivalent of 10 cups of flour on Speed 10 at one time without allowing the mixer to cool at least 45 minutes before using again.
+Do not grind more than the equivalent of 10 cups of flour on Speed 10 at one time without allowing the mixer to cool for at least 45 minutes before using it again.

-• Note that one cup of most grains yields between 1 ¼ - 1 ½ cups of flour.
+- One cup of most grains yields approximately 1 ¼ - 1 ½ cups of flour.

-• One cup of oats yields 7/8 cup of flour.
+- One cup of oats yields approximately 7/8 cup of flour.

 Consistency of grind

-• The original grain mill (GMA) did not grind as finely as the later models KGMA and KGMA.
+The original grain mill (GMA) did not grind as finely as the later models KGMA and KGM.

 Storing fresh flour